 - Develop a systematic approach to the diagnosis of face pain

-- Understand the various treatment modalities for face pain
+- Explain the various treatment modalities for face pain

-- Know the most common neuropathic face pain conditions
+- Discuss the most common neuropathic face-pain conditions

-- Develop the ability to examine the face pain patient from a neurological perspective
+- Develop the ability to exam the face-pain patient from a neurological perspective

-- Understand the etiology of face pain related to the nose and sinuses
+- Distinguish the etiology of face pain related to the nose and sinuses

-- Appreciate the association of chronic orofacial pain with long-term opioid use
+- Describe the association of chronic orofacial pain with long-term opioid use

 - Diagnose face pain from the perspective of temporomandibular disorder